Loved by 15K+ pet parents

 6 Start playing relaxing music like classical, randomly throughout the day.

-12 Practice your settling exercise, you will find this in my Blogs https://www.jpholisticnutrition.com.
+12 Practice your settling exercise; you will find this in my Blogs at JP's Natural Pet Supplements.
 This explains what you need to do.

-13 When you think your dog is ready you can start to go outside your front door, wait for a second and return.
-We don’t really want to return if your dog is barking, this is teaching them that we will return when they are barking.
-Try and wait for a split second of quiet behaviour and return, then reward them with a treat.
-(Don’t go over the top with your voice when returning) The key here with this training is to return before they get to barking or whining levels, this is why a camera is a good idea, so you can monitor their behaviour.
+13 When you think your dog is ready, you can start to go outside your front door, wait for a second and return.
+We don’t want to return if your dog is barking, as this teaches them that we will return when they are barking.
+Try to wait for a split second of quiet behaviour and return, then reward them with a treat.
+(Don’t go over the top with your voice when returning) The key with this training is to return before they reach barking or whining levels.
+This is why a camera is a good idea, so you can monitor their behaviour.
 You will be able to see when you need to return before your dog’s stress levels go up.
 You can increase the time when you think your dog’s ready and don’t rush this training.
-Please make sure at any time you are really leaving the house, your dog doesn’t see you pick the keys up, etc. All you’re training you have practiced will be ruined, as your dog could go back to square one full of anxiety.
+Please ensure that whenever you leave the house, your dog doesn’t see you pick up the keys, etc. All the training you have practised will be ruined, as your dog could go back to square one, full of anxiety.
 You want to be sure your dog is ready for the real event.

-14 Invest in a dog camera so you can watch your dog’s body language This can also show you any improvements in your training.
+14 Invest in a dog camera so you can watch your dog’s body language.
+This can also show you any improvements in your training.
 Also, you can see if your dog’s happier with the crate door left open to come and go, or if they are happy and chilled with the door closed.
-The last thing you want is your dog getting more stressed with the crate door closed and hurting themselves.
+The last thing you want is for your dog to become more stressed with the crate door closed and potentially hurt themselves.

-15 Once you have tried your training and it is not improving you may have to consider medication.
-Vince the vet could possibly help you in this field, he’s a holistic vet in Southport, or contact your vet for advice and a consultation.
+15 Once you have tried your training and it is not improving, you may have to consider medication.
+Vince the vet, a holistic vet in Southport, could assist you in this field.
+Alternatively, you can contact your vet for advice and a consultation.
 Some dogs need a little help alongside training, if your dog’s extremely stressed they can’t learn, and you are causing more damage.
-It’s definitely something you should consider for extreme separation anxiety.
+It’s something you should consider for extreme separation anxiety.

 16 Never punish your dog’s separation anxiety because they are in a state of extreme emotion.

-17 Crate training is a good idea, start with the door open especially if your dog’s not been crate trained before.
-If at any point when you start closing the door over on the crate in the future, if they show any signs of distress, like drooling, escape attempts, panting, or nervous crying always leave the crate door open for them to come and go, or a sectioned area with a baby gate instead.
-Some dogs are happy just having the crate set up so they can come and go but they have still got a den to feel secure.
+17 Crate training is a good idea, start with the door open, especially if your dog’s not been crate trained before.
+If at any point when you start closing the door over on the crate in the future, if they show any signs of distress, like drooling, escape attempts, panting, or nervous crying, always leave the crate door open for them to come and go, or a sectioned area with a baby gate instead.
+Some dogs are happy just having the crate set up so they can come and go, but they still have a den to feel secure.

 Calming for dogs

-A variety of calming treats are widely available these days, they may contain CBD or anything from chamomile to melatonin combinations.
-CBD is very popular, you need to find a good CBD that is THC free and organic.
-I use black sheep dispensaries CBD.
-There is a lot of synthetic CBD on the market so be careful.
+A variety of calming treats are widely available these days; they may contain CBD or combinations of ingredients like chamomile and melatonin.
+CBD is very popular; you need to find a good CBD that is THC-free and organic.
+I use Black Sheep Dispensaries' CBD.
+There is a lot of synthetic CBD on the market, so be careful.

 Leave a comment (all fields required)